platinasystems/website/content/en/docs/cluster-head/user-guide.md

 ## Rack-mounting Platina Edge Device

-This procedure is used to rack mount the Platina Appliance Head Device to a rack.
+This procedure is used to rack mount the Platina Cluster Head to a rack.
 It requires two people.
 Refer to the pictures below for the procedure.
-If Platina Appliance Head Device will be free-standing on a bench, then this procedure can be skipped and the footpad kit can be installed for bench use.
+If Platina Cluster Head will be free-standing on a bench, then this procedure can be skipped and the footpad kit can be installed for bench use.

 ![](images/02-box.png)